 Whether you are a supporter of the death penalty or not, I need you to think through the metaphor for purposes of today’s Daily Text.

 There’s the death sentence and then there’s the actual death penalty.
-See what I mean?
-Once a person is given the death penalty they are exiled to death row, where they wait to be taken to the execution chamber at which point they are actually “put to death.”
+Once a person is given the death penalty, they are exiled to death row, where he waits to be taken to the execution chamber, at which point he is actually “put to death.”
 People can wait on death row for years, exhausting a long appeals process and such, before they are actually put to death.